Ryman Auditorium: The Ryman today

 Gaylord Entertainment Company, the venue's owner since 1983, adopted the Ryman's name as its own when it transitioned into a real estate investment trust in 2012.
-The company is now known as Ryman Hospitality Properties, Inc. Ryman Auditorium is managed within its Opry Entertainment Group division.
+The company is now known as Ryman Hospitality Properties, Inc. Ryman Auditorium is managed within the company's majority-owned subsidiary, Opry Entertainment Group.
 The renovation of the Ryman, combined with the construction of other attractions such as Bridgestone Arena and Wildhorse Saloon, helped revitalize Nashville's downtown district into a destination for tourists and locals alike in the mid-1990s.

 Since then, the Ryman has become one of the most venerable performance venues in Nashville.
-Experts have praised Ryman Auditorium's acoustics, calling them among the best in the world.
+Performers have praised Ryman Auditorium's acoustics, calling them among the best in the world.

-Since then, the Ryman has become one of the most venerable performance venues in Nashville.
-Experts have praised Ryman Auditorium's acoustics, calling them among the best in the world.
-It was unharmed in the 2010 Tennessee floods and the 2020 Nashville bombing, both of which resulted in major damage to parts of the downtown neighborhood.
+The Ryman was unharmed in the 2010 Tennessee floods and the 2020 Nashville bombing, both of which resulted in major damage to parts of the downtown neighborhood.

 In January 2012 plans were announced to replace the Ryman's 61-year-old stage with one of medium-brown Brazilian teak.
 The new stage floor, the facility's third, retained an 18-inch lip of its predecessor's blonde oak at its front edge, similar to the way the Ryman stage had been commemorated with an inlaid circle of wood at the new Opry House.
 The stage's original hickory support beams were reinforced with concrete foundations, crossbeams, and joist work that helped triple the stage's load capacity, ensuring it would remain viable for performances in the decades to come.

 In 2015, the Ryman underwent another US$14,000,000 renovation and expansion.
 Much of the 1994 expansion was gutted and remodeled.
 The original building received only minor touch-ups and remained in use throughout the construction.
-The renovation and expansion includes more lobby space, plus expanded restrooms, concessions, and a gift shop.
+The renovation and expansion includes more lobby space, plus expanded restrooms, concessions, and a retail shop.
 A new quick-service restaurant was added, called "Cafe Lula" and named in memory of Lula C. Naff.
-(The cafe closed in 2020 due to the COVID-19 pandemic, and was not reopened.)
-New renovations in 2023 will include a new gift shop in the previous Café Lula location.
+The cafe closed in 2020 due to the COVID-19 pandemic, and was not reopened.
+An expanded retail shop selling Ryman memorabilia opened in its place in 2023.
+The previous retail shop was then converted to a VIP lounge.

-Also added in the 2015 renovations was a 100-seat theater.
-Here a short holographic film is shown that serves as the first exhibit on the building's daily self-guided tours.
-Entitled The Soul Of Nashville, the film features an actress portraying Naff in presenting the history of the Ryman.
-It also features an original song performed by Darius Rucker, Sheryl Crow, Vince Gill, and the Fisk Jubilee Singers.